-FULL 1 YEAR WARRANTY ON GAS CHAIN SAW
+FULL ONE YEAR WARRANTY ON CRAFTSMAN GAS CHAIN SAW

-For one year from the date of purchase, when this Craftsman Gas-Powered Chain Saw is maintained, lubricated, and tuned up according to the operator's manual, Sears will repair, free of charge, any defect in material or workmanship.
-This warranty excludes the bar, chain, spark plug, and air filter, which are expendable parts and become worn during normal use.
+For one year from the date of purchase, when this Craftsman Gas Chain Saw is maintained, lubricated and tuned-up according to the owners manual, Sears will repair, free of charge, any defect in material or workmanship.

+This warranty excludes the bar, chain, spark plug and air filter, which are expendable parts, and become worn during normal use.

-If this Gas Chain Saw is used for commercial purposes, this warranty applies for 30 days from the date of purchase.
+If this Gas Chain Saw is used for commercial or rental purposes this warranty applies for 30 days from the date of purchase.

 WARRANTY SERVICE IS AVAILABLE BY RETURNING THIS CHAIN SAW TO THE NEAREST SEARS SERVICE CENTER IN THE UNITED STATES.